Thomazella/react-notepad/PROCESS.md

 I wanted to find a good and simple solution.
 I already had an `addNote` function hadling the `onClick` event.
-I sent the new note to the state container that would then update the props on the views.
+Then the new note was stored in the state container that would update the props on the views.
 Like this:
 ```jsx
 onClick={() => addNote(note)}